vjammi/datastructures/src/main/java/ds/patterns/linkedList/readme.md

             if (head == null)
                 return head;

-            // Setup the dummy node to point to the head of the list ListNode dummy = new ListNode(0) ;
+            // Setup the dummy listNode to point to the head of the list ListNode dummy = new ListNode(0) ;
             dummy.next = head;